-Pursuant to 59-63-100, a charter school student is eligible to participate in extracurricular activities at the student’s resident public school consistent with eligibility standards as applied to full-time students of the resident public school.
+Pursuant to S.C.
+Code of Laws, Section 59-63-100, a charter school student is eligible to participate in extracurricular activities at the student’s resident public school consistent with eligibility standards as applied to full-time students of the resident public school.

 I understand the following conditions are required: